On a class of anharmonic oscillators: Anharmonic oscillators

-Now, \eqref{ij6tg2} can be concluded in a similar way as in the proof of the continuity of the classical metric $g^{1,0}$, and therefore $g^{(k,\ell)}$ is slow.
-To see the general case, we note that in the previous proof of slowness for $g^{(k,\ell)}$ if we consider instead $g^{p,q}$, the analysis of the corresponding inequalities is reduced to the terms as for $g^{(k,\ell)}$.
+To see the general case, we note that in the previous proof of continuity for $g^{(k,\ell)}$ if we consider instead $g^{p,q}$, the analysis of the corresponding inequalities is reduced to the terms as for $g^{(k,\ell)}$.
 This completes the proof of the continuity.\\

 We now prove the temperateness.
 We will only consider the case $g^{(k,\ell)}$.
 According to \eqref{tempc1x}, we need to prove that there exist $C>0$ and $N\in\ene$ such that

 and

 for all $t, \tau\in\arn$.\\